Stefannaeve/devops-exam/README.md

 # Oppgave 4
 - Add "NOTIFICATION_EMAIL" to your secrets, and add your preferred email
+    - Added it as a secret so my own email or the email of the sensor doesnt need to openly shown as the repo is public as of delivering the exam
 - Skriv om valget mitt av sns istedet for ses

 # Oppgave 5